arka-lsik/8-Bit-Natural-log-implementation/README.md

+# 8 Bit natural Log Implementation using Verilog.

+Design and implement a logarithmic function Y = ln(X) for 8 bit inputs using verilog and AMD-xilinx platform.

 ## Introduction Theory
 Exponential and logarithmic functions are no exception!
 Much of the power of logarithms is their usefulness in solving exponential